Millender Center: General Motors occupancy; changes in ownership

 Facing foreclosure, Forest City began leasing the Millender Center's hotel, parking garage, and retail space to General Motors in 1998.
 The complex began to integrate with the neighboring Renaissance Center, which GM had purchased two years prior.
 Later in 1998, the hotel was reflagged again, becoming a Courtyard by Marriott in November.

 GM acquired the parking garage, atrium, and hotel from Forest City in 2010, having had the option to purchase the property in their lease agreement.

 In 2013, Forest City sold the Millender Center Apartments tower to Farmington Hills-based Village Green Property Management, who renamed it Renaissance City Apartments the following year.
 In 2016, following a corporate split at Village Green, the tower's ownership was transferred to the spinoff company, City Club Apartments.
 It was rebranded Renaissance City Club Apartments in 2018, when a sign was added to the top of the tower.

 Also in 2018, the Courtyard received a refreshed façade, and a dual-branded Applebee's/IHOP Express restaurant opened on the first floor, the first (and as of 2024, only) location to combine both of Dine Brands's restaurant brands.
 GM sold the Courtyard to Bedrock Detroit in July 2019.

 Bedrock later acquired the remaining GM-owned portions, the retail atrium and parking garage, in June 2024.
+In May 2026, it was reported that Bedrock instructed all remaining retail tenants to vacate the complex by August.
+Per the report, the building's elevators and escalators have been in disrepair since Bedrock acquired the complex.